badoo/MVICore/mvicore-todo-app/0-simple-reducer/README.md

 output (`UiEvent`) is passed to the feature input (`Wish`).
 Do you feel that the syntax describes it a bit better?

-However, these types are
-not quite compatible with each other.
+However, these types are not quite compatible with each other.
 MVICore uses transformers (or mappers) which are essentially named Kotlin functions.
+They can be much more powerful than just simple 1-1 mappings, but it is not required for now.

 ```kotlin
 object UiEventToWish: (TodoEvent) -> TodoListFeature.Wish? {